nook-io/python-yapily/docs/BeneficiaryPayee.md

 # BeneficiaryPayee

 __Mandatory__.
-The `BeneficiaryPayee` object contains details of the beneficiary [person or business].
+Account details belonging to the `Beneficiary Payee` (person/ business).
 You must define this in your payment request along with all of the nested mandatory properties.

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **name** | **str** | The account holder name of the beneficiary. | [optional]